jiazhang0/meta-secure-core/meta-efi-secure-boot/README.md

 - shim_cert.crt
   The X509 certificate embedded in shim, used to verify the images either directly or indirectly loaded by shim.
+Currently, this certificate is not used by default.

 - shim_cert.key
   The private key corresponding to shim_cert.crt, used to sign the images either directly or indirectly loaded by shim.
+Currently, this certificate is not used by default.

 - vendor_cert.crt
   Act as the same way as shim_cert.crt.
 In addition, vendor certificate